Erianafranky/Shopping-List-App/README.md

 2. Git clone the project into your machine ($ git clone https://github.com/Erianafranky/Shopping-List-App.git)

+3. Install virtual environment $pip install virtualenv

+4. Create a virtual environment for the project $virtualenv my-venv then activate it $source my-venv/bin/activate

-3. Install requirements pip install -r requirements.txt
+5. Install requirements pip install -r requirements.txt

-4. Navigate to the app folder then run the command python run.py
+6. Navigate to the app folder then run the command python run.py

 **Tests**